pin-it-ghp2011/Pin-It/README.md

 <img align="left" alt="RM" src="https://github.com/pin-it-ghp2011/Pin-It-Final/blob/main/public/pinitLogo.png" width="50" height="50">

 # Pin It
-## :sparkles: The Reader :book: for All Your On and Offline Needs :sparkles:
+## :sparkles: The Reader :books: for All Your On and Offline Needs :sparkles:

-## :pushpin: Introduction
+## :high_brightness: Introduction

 If you have often found yourself bogged down with at least a hundred tabs open across ten different windows, wishing for a way to consolidate what you need in one place without blindly searching through bookmarks, Pin It is here for you.
 It is a web app that helps condense the sheer number of browser tabs open on your computer by giving you the option to save articles and read them later at your leisure, especially if you find yourself without internet.

-## :pushpin: Getting Started
+## :fire: Getting Started

 Please clone this repository to your local machine and run `npm install`, then the script below will run our application at localhost:8080